 It’s important to be able to distinguish which 3D printed parts will become damaged with constant sunlight exposure.
 Some parts that you are widely using today are constantly in the sun and don’t break down.
 A good example is parts used in a car, a bicycle or even in your phone case.

 Can 3D Printed Parts Last Outside or in Water?

 There is a descriptive term out there called hygroscopic which refers to a materials’ ability to absorb water.
 Parts which are highly hygroscopic won’t have the best time when air is humid, let alone being submerged in water of any kind.

 PLA, the most common 3D printed material is very hygroscopic so it’s not advised to use PLA in a bathroom or any other setting which has high humidity.
 What happens when PLA absorbs water over time is it’s structural integrity weakens and it becomes brittle.

 It’s more so a problem when it comes to the 3D printing process because when filament is exposed to moisture saturation, it won’t melt evenly and may even give bubbles.
 Once your part is actually printed, you won’t have as many issues.

-All filament are hygroscopic to a degree, but some more than others.
+All filaments are hygroscopic to a degree, but some more than others.

 This is why when you are working on projects, you need to take these things into account to come out successful.
 I’m sure there are some people who didn’t take this important information into account and have experienced the consequences of this.